jdanper/logour/README.md

 * `DATABASE_HOSTS` defaults to `localhost`
 * `DATABASE_KEYSPACE` defaults to `logour`

-Build the binary and run with `./logour`
+Build the binary then run with `./logour`